naala89/apiopenstudio/README.md

 * do another thing
 * finish and return result

-GaterData has Processors that you use to call each semantic block and the result of each processor flows into another, like a node tree.
+ApiOpenStudio has Processors that you use to call each semantic block and the result of each processor flows into another, like a node tree.

 This means that you can define all programmatic logic quickly and easily in a YAML or JSON file.

 ## Granular access

-Access to the GaterData is controlled by user roles.
+Access to ApiOpenStudio is controlled by user roles.
 Although you can also create API resources that do not require user validation, If you want to create a resource that is open to the general public.